 The Covid-19 Vaccination Programme

 The NHS vaccination programme continues to make strong progress.
-Thanks to the thousands of people involved, the NHS is now offering vaccines to everyone aged 18 and over as well as millions of health and social care workers, unpaid carers and people at higher clinical risk, and delivered millions of doses.
+Thanks to the thousands of people involved, the NHS is now offering vaccines to everyone aged 12 and over.
+Please click here for the latest information on vaccinations from the NHS website.

-Take-up of the vaccine has been exceptionally strong; 81 per cent of the adult population in Doncaster has now had a first dose and over 69 per cent who have had both (at July 20, 2021).
+Take-up of the vaccine has been exceptionally strong; over 75% per cent have had two doses (at September 15, 2021).

 You can find out how to get your vaccine at nhs.uk/covid-vaccination or by phoning 119.
 If you are eligible but are not able to book through the national booking service, you can speak to your GP.